Frequently Asked Questions

 We know that therapy is a financial commitment.
 It is also a place where you can grow and heal in a way that can truly change your relationship and your life.

 We are proud to offer a wide range of fees to help meet the needs of our communities.
+We prefer to be upfront about our fees, so you can take the guesswork out of the equation.
+Finding a therapist is hard enough as it is!

-Social Work therapy sessions are HST Exempt.
+Social Work and Psychological Services are HST exempt.

 Do you Provide Coverage for Insurance?